 COCO empowers data owners to build and use Decentralized Communication Networks that are immune to data breaches and identity thefts by eliminating any central point of failure.
 The platform also enables the owners of a network to control the data generated within the network.

-User consent, data access and storage have been critical areas of focus for international data privacy legislations.
+User consent, data access, and storage have been critical areas of focus for international data privacy legislation.
 A Smart Home platform encouraging decentralized communication networks can facilitate tuning into privacy at different layers of customer experience.

 Proactive approach for data ownership

 Personal data collected via IoT or a smart home could be video footage, energy meter data, heart rate, about when you sleep or who you sleep with.
 By separating out data storage from software services, COCO continues to provide the freedoms of data exchange on the internet, while maintaining the anonymity of the network owner.
 This ensures ownership to the users participating in the network, giving them more control, privacy, and independence.
 This design proactively prevents data breaches, loss and mishaps as prescribed by international legislations such as GDPR, CCPA, Data Protection Act, other rules, and regulations.